Appointments Booking + User Calendar - Use Case - How to Let Users Manage Booking Calendars

 Introduction

-CM Booking Calendar allows you manage and display multiple calendars with open spots for visitors to book.
-The User Calendar add-on provides each of your users with a calendar.
+Appointment Booking Calendar allows you manage and display multiple calendars with open spots for visitors to book.
+The Booking User Calendar Add-on provides each of your users with a calendar.

 Use Case Front-End